-- Raw Sugar: The term "raw sugar" as for as the consumer is concerned, should be considered a marketing joke, as there is no standard definition as to what kind of sugar can be called "raw".
-If one wanted to be particular, the word "raw" would mean that virtually no refining of the sugar had taken place.
+- Raw Sugar: The term "raw sugar" as far as the consumer is concerned, should be considered a marketing joke, as there is no standard definition as to what kind of sugar can be called "raw."
+If you wanted to be particular, the word "raw" would mean that virtually no refining of the sugar had taken place.
 But this also begs the question of what is "sugar" and what is simply "dried cane juice".
-However, most experts would tend to consider raw sugar to sugar that is extracted from sugar cane juice but not refined any further.
+However, most experts would tend to consider raw sugar as sugar that is extracted from sugar cane juice but not refined any further.
 That is, not washed or decolored.
 True raw sugar contains dirt, insect parts, yeast, molds, and many other contaminants.
 As a result, the FDA banned its sale to the public.

 However, there are some products sold as raw sugar to consumers, such as "Sugar in the Raw".
 These products labelled as raw sugar could be anything, but raw sugars typically are a cruder stage of the sugar production process, before "white sugar" is completely refined.
 In the United States, such sugar is called turbinado sugar after the centrifuge in which it is spun.
 In the U.K. it is called demerara sugar.
 This sugar has been centrifuged and some of the impurities removed but it retains a light brown, amber color due to the leftover molasses content.
 It is not truly "raw" however, it is simply partially refined, with larger crystal size.